StoneCypher/htstub/README.md

 HtStub doesn't want to control how you work.

 Some people like a top-level server controlling what's beneath by invokation, `httpd`/`mochiweb` style.
 HtStub can do that.
+Run a server with a function that directly invokes the things you want done.

 Some people want to embed the webserver directly into their application, `yaws` style.
+Write your normal app as expected, then call HtStub from inside.
+If convenient, use an HtStub handler which communicates with the main application, probably through message passing.

 Some people want to provide their webserver as a series of handlers, `cowboy`/`misultin` style.
 HtStub can do that.
+Treat your work as a series of middlewares which take a call from upstream, possibly work on it, pass it to something downstream, receive a response from downstream, possibly work on it, and pass the response upstream.
+From there, you can build a site in a fashion simlar to GoF Chain of Command.

 There's probably other ways to do this too.  :smile:

+HtStub is not meant to be a standalone product.
+It has no access to the filesystem.
+It's not a webserver, so much as it is a housing for webserver drivers; hence "application webserver," because it still needs some application to drive its behavior.

 "Assuming you're installed," he says.
 -------------------------------------